 Gus Erickson was a second class passenger on the Valencia travelling to Seattle from Riverside California.
 The San Francisco Call newspaper on January 25th, 1906 listed him as “No record of residence.
 Labourer en route to Seattle in search of employment.”
 In the January 27th edition of The Call, Gus Erickson was listed among nine bodies recovered.
 “NINE BODIES CAST ASHORE BY THE SEA – John Wallace, waiter, R.M.
 Nelson, third assistant engineer, American Soldier, Marine from Concord, Gus Ericksen, Los Angeles passenger, James Inglehorne, and three unidentified.”

-John Finley, misspelled Fernie in the newspaper reported Valencia ship’s register, was a second class passenger on leave from the US navy on his way to Victoria.
+John Finley, misspelled Fernie in most newspapers, was a second class passenger on leave from the US navy on his way to Victoria.
 United States navy records list him as Ordinary Seaman John Finley drowned when the Merchant ship SS Valencia wrecked on the west coast of Vancouver Island, British Columbia, along with four other navy personnel on 23 January 1906.

 The misspelling caused a lot of confusion due to another J. Fernie, a somewhat prominent person in British Columbia was mistakenly reported as dead on the Valencia.
 When J. Fernie was reported alive and well, there was a scramble by the Victoria newspapers to correctly identify this man, which they appear to have never done.
 The Victoria Daily times on 24 January, 1906 wrote, “The identity of J. Fernie, bound for Victoria is not known.
 W. Fernie, of this city, says he knows of no relative of that initial.
 A traveler by the name of Fernie, representing a Montreal firm, occasionally visits the coast, and it is thought the passenger on the Valencia may be this traveler.”
 John Finley’s body was never recovered.

-Fisher is listed as a second class passenger on the Valencia, on leave from the US navy heading for Seattle.
+Harman Fisher was listed as a second class passenger on the Valencia.
+He was on leave from the US navy heading for Seattle.
 United States navy records list him as Coal Passer Harman Fisher, drowned when the Merchant ship SS Valencia wrecked on the west coast of Vancouver Island, British Columbia, along with four other navy personnel on 23 January 1906.

-E.T.
-Fondo or F.T.
+F.T.
 Fonda was a first class passenger listed on the Valencia travelling to Seattle.
 The 24 January edition of The San Francisco Call newspaper lists him as, “E.T.
 Fondo is a commercial traveler whose home is in Seattle.”
+His body was never recovered.

 Peter Glube, a second class passenger from San Francisco on his way to Seattle is listed in the Valencia’s passenger list.
 His body was found washed up along the shore near Darling River and found by Frank Bunker, a Valencia survivor.
 The San Francisco Call newspaper on January 31st, 1906 reported, “PROPERTY OF DROWNED.
 Collector of Customs Guards Effects of the Valencia’s Dead.
 Collector of Customs John Newbury received from F.F.
 Bunker, who arrived by the Salvor today, the effects of some of the bodies washed ashore.
 One lot is the effects of Peter Glube, or Glude, in which are two watches, one gold, the other silver, a purse with a small sum of money and a letter signed by his wife, with enclosures of a little letter with crosses indicating kisses from children, a knife and a match box.
 The letter referred to was posted at Brownsville, near Seattle, on January 9 and has a Seattle postmark of January 10 and an Oakland postmark of January 12.
 The body on which these things were found was picked up by Bunker and Captain Ferris near Darling River.”